Contact Us

 Reduce errors and improve accuracy

-Tracking time, attendance, holidays and absence across a large workforce can be challenging, not to mention costly, without having a single source of truth when it comes to data.
-An integrated absence management system that shares data with your other HR software, such as your workforce management and payroll systems, helps prevent duplicate records, human error and ensures a more accurate payroll.
+Tracking time, attendance, holidays, and absence across a large workforce can be challenging, not to mention costly, without having a single source of truth when it comes to data.
+An integrated absence management software that shares data with your other HR software, such as your workforce management and payroll systems, helps prevent duplicate records, human error and ensures a more accurate payroll.

 An automated absence management system can help reduce errors and save on administration time.
 For example, absence management software should be able to make automatic pro-rata adjustments for new starters and leavers, as well as changes in full time equivalence (FTE), length of service and promotions, removing the need for manual processes, in turn improving accuracy.